 The Proving Ground was initially a pre-launch project to prepare users for the news types of data and imagery that would be available from the GOES-R Series.
 Now that GOES-R Series satellites are on orbit, work continues at the Proving Ground to use new capabilities to develop and test new products.

-The Proving Ground was established to realize the benefits of the GOES-R system as soon as the satellites are launched and operational.
-GOES-R will mark the first major technological advances in geostationary observations since 1994.
-The advances include improvements upon existing data such as increased spatial, temporal, and spectral resolutions for Earth monitoring and improved space weather observations and initiation of new operational observations such as lightning mapping.
+The Proving Ground was established to realize the benefits of the GOES-R Series system as soon as the satellites were launched and operational and has evolved to continue to explore the possibilities available from this new series of advanced satellites.
+These advances include improvements upon existing data such as increased spatial, temporal, and spectral resolutions for Earth monitoring and improved space weather observations and initiation of new operational observations such as lightning mapping.

-Many of the GOES-R products will be aimed at monitoring severe weather and helping forecasters issue earlier, more accurate severe weather warnings.
-In order to create the most useful severe weather tools possible, the GOES-R Proving Ground is working closely with the Experimental Forecast Program and the Experimental Warning Program of the NOAA Hazardous Weather Test Bed, developing and utilizing experimental GOES-R products to determine their utility in monitoring and forecasting severe convective weather.
+Many of the GOES-R Series products are aimed at monitoring severe weather and helping forecasters issue earlier, more accurate severe weather warnings.
+In order to create the most useful severe weather tools possible, the GOES-R Proving Ground works closely with the Experimental Forecast Program and the Experimental Warning Program of the NOAA Hazardous Weather testbed, developing and utilizing experimental GOES-R products to determine their utility in monitoring and forecasting severe convective weather.